Acute and chronic inflammation

 Other lifestyle considerations

 Although the main focus here has been diet related, there are other areas of your lifestyle which can have an impact on inflammation.
-Participating in regular exercise has been shown to decrease inflammatory markers and therefore the risk of chronic disease.
+Taking up regular exercise has shown to decrease inflammatory markers.
 Aim for 30 minutes per day on most days of the week and try to include at least two days of resistance training.
 For more information see our other blog exercise & weight loss.

 The immune-inflammatory system is a key response between stress and illness.
-It has been suggested that stress is a risk factor in many diseases that activates inflammation in the whole body.
-Long term psychological stress could also have a negative influence on a person’s nutritional choices which could lead to overeating, eventually causing excess weight issues.
-For the overweight or obese individual, the recruitment of immune cells to adipose tissue can cause inflammation, which is thought to contribute to insulin resistance.
+It has been suggested that stress is a risk factor in many diseases.
+This activates inflammation in the whole body.
+Long term psychological stress could also have a negative influence on a person’s nutritional choices.
+This could lead to overeating, eventually causing excess weight issues.
+For overweight and obesity, the recruitment of immune cells to adipose tissue can cause inflammation.
+This is thought to contribute to insulin resistance.
 Therefore adipose tissue itself can contribute to diabetes and cardiovascular disease.